 2. Add Physical Activity into Your Daily Routine

 Making time in our routines for physical activity throughout the day plays an important role in our overall health and energy levels.
 The great thing about physical activity is that we can do it in so many different ways.
 Whether it is strength training, running, walking, biking, hiking, chasing after the kiddos, taking the stairs, or sporting activities!

-3. Nutrition and How to Eat to Nourish Our Bodies
+3. Nutrition to Nourish Our Bodies

 Nutrition is another big part of our health.
 Healthy eating habits can help fuel us to exercise.
 They also play a role in a good night’s sleep.
 Getting the proper sources of carbohydrates, protein, and fats helps us regulate our energy.
 In turn, this can increase our moods, and allow us to stay strong and healthy.
 A balanced diet can also help lower risks of secondary medical conditions, such as type 2 diabetes, high cholesterol, and high blood pressure.